whitfin/vessel/README.md

 There are a number of things to be aware of so I'm going to detail them here, for want of a better place.
 You should make sure to read through this at least once before using Vessel.

 1. Erlang buffers the entirety of `:stdin` even before it's requested - this means that the memory in your tasks must be sufficient to buffer the entirety of your input.
-There is absolutely nothing I can do about this beyond document it (as it's Erlang behaviour rather than Vessel itself).
+There is absolutely nothing I can do about this beyond document it at the moment (as it's Erlang behaviour rather than Vessel itself).
 Make sure you tune the memory for your tasks accordingly, or split your files up further.
-For reference, my test dataset, which consists of files anywhere from 100-150MB of GZIP compressed log data (JSON), required around 3GB memory per Mapper.
+For reference my test dataset, which consists of files anywhere from 100-150MB of GZIP compressed log data (JSON), required around 3GB memory per Mapper.

   Tuning these options can be done via the `mapreduce.map.memory.mb` and `mapreduce.reduce.memory.mb` Hadoop options, both which take a number (in MBs) as a value.
 A general rule of thumb (as observed in the wild) seems to be that your Reducer should have ~2x the memory of your Mapper - and you should make good use of Combiners when applicable.
 You can also lower the split sizes of your files to avoid changing your memory allocation, but I'm not sure enough on how to do this to document it - if anyone does, feel free to PR this README to add a note!

+  In the background, I'm trying to figure out how to make Vessel operate without a need to think about memory allocation - perhaps through some bindings which relay `:stdin` on demand to the Erlang process.
+This is admittedly a bit out of my depth at this point, so I'm not entirely sure when/if this might make it into the project.
+Ideas are welcome!

 2. I have run several simple jobs on Amazon EMR using the dataset outlined above and everything seems to work quickly, and it's close enough to typical Java jobs that I can't really tell what the difference is in speed - it certainly doesn't feel slower, for what it's worth.